Adult self care

 The Practice recognises that there are times when you can feel stressed, anxious, sad or overwhelmed.
 There can be a waiting list for counselling on the NHS.

 Please find some websites below which may help you to find some support in times of need.

-To help you look after your own wellbeing:
+To help you look after your own and your child's wellbeing:

 There is a lot of information about living your life in Warrington on the 'My Life Warrington' website.
 It has information such as health, welfare, diet, stopping smoking, childcare and social activities, click on the link below to access the My Life Warrington website: